newyorkcitycops/learning-rust/basics/basics.md

 Values are categorized by data types.
 There are two subsets of them: scalar and compound.

 ### Scalar
 Represents a single value.
-There are integers, float-pointing numbers, booleans and chars.
+There are integers, floating-point numbers, booleans and chars.

 #### Integers
 Numbers can be signed (with a sign) and unsigned, as if they were written in paper.